-Improved maize varieties bred by NaCRRI with support from CIMMYT and IITA, particularly the OPV LONGE 5D, are reaching large shares of the households in Uganda offering the potential for farmers to benefit from important traits such as drought tolerance.
+Improved maize varieties bred by the National Crops Resources Research Institute (NaCRRI) with support from the International Maize and Wheat Improvement Center (CIMMYT) and IITA, particularly the OPV LONGE 5/5D, are reaching large shares of the households in Uganda, offering the potential for farmers to benefit from important traits such as drought tolerance.
 We estimate that 57.8% of maize-growing households have at least one plot sample that has a CGIAR-related variety.
 However, DNA tests show that farmers' fields are very mixed, with farmers both recycling their seed (including hybrids) from season to season and drawing heavily on informal sources of seed.
-The intended traits introduced by plant breeding therefore do not necessarily materialize on farmer's fields.
+The intended traits introduced by plant breeding therefore, do not necessarily materialize in farmers' fields.

 Diseases are a major problem constraining cassava production in Uganda.
-Disease-resistant varieties from NaCRRI with support from IITA, are reaching around one third of cassava-growing households in our sample, particularly the relatively recent (2015) releases NAROCASS 1 and NASE 19.
-Most banana-cultivating households (71.1%) grow only matooke landraces that are very genetically similar to each other, making the banana sector in Uganda highly vulnerable to disease outbreaks.
-Improved, disease-resistant matooke bananas released by NARO in the collaboration with IITA have not yet been taken up by farmers.
+Disease-resistant varieties from NaCRRI, with support from IITA, are reaching around one third of cassava-growing households in our sample, particularly the relatively recent (2015) releases NAROCASS 1 and NASE 19.
+Most banana-cultivating households (71.1%) grow only "matooke" landraces that are very genetically similar to each other, making the banana sector in Uganda highly vulnerable to disease outbreaks.
+Improved, disease-resistant matooke bananas released by NARO in collaboration with IITA have not yet been taken up by farmers (0.4% adoption of CGIAR-related cultivars).
 Farmers plant genetically mixed plots of beans, in line with the informality of the seed system for beans, with most farmers buying grain from the market to use as seed.
 While breeding efforts have focused on varieties high in iron and zinc, adoption of these biofortified beans is limited.
-We find only 6% of bean-producing households having DNA related to one of the biofortified bean varieties (NAROBEAN 1-7) in their plots.
+We find only 6% of bean-producing households having DNA related to CGIAR-related bean varieties was found in plots belonging to 26.5% of households, largely in genetically mixed plots.

 Of the sweetpotato-growing households, around one in ten cultivate a NARO-released variety.
 Only 3% of sweetpotato-growing households cultivate orange-fleshed sweetpotato, despite its demonstrated nutritional and health benefits and evidence of earlier widespread dissemination in a number of CGIAR-supported projects under the HarvestPlus initiative.
-Estimations building on combining the sub-country level roll-out data from those national dissemination effort with a targeted panel survey in 106 communities across all regions of the country show that children's exposure to orange flesh sweetpotato during the earliest years of life leads to long-term gains in linear growth (height-for-age), with evidence also showing lower morbidity at the age of 5.
-Results hence show that the health benefits of OFSP can be obtained at scale, and are suggestive of potential large gains if higher adoption levels could be maintained.
+Estimations building on combining the sub-country level roll-out data from those national dissemination efforts with a targeted panel survey in 106 communities across all regions of the country show that children's exposure to orange flesh sweetpotato during the earliest years of life leads to long-term gains in linear growth (height-for-age), with evidence also showing lower morbidity at the age of five.
+Results hence show that the health benefits of OFSP can be obtained at scale and are suggestive of potential large gains if higher adoption levels could be maintained.

 Improved varieties of groundnut were found on farmers' fields, particularly in Eastern Uganda.
 Overall, more than one third (37.1%) of groundnut-producing households in our sample are cultivating a variety that was released by NaSARRI after 1995 with support from ICRISAT, possibly giving access to disease-resistant traits for farmers adopting them.

-Artificial insemination for cattle is starting to be made available, particularly in Central Uganda where one third of communities report have the service available (national average of 14.2% of communities).
+Artificial insemination for cattle is starting to be made available, particularly in Central Uganda, where one third of communities report having the service available (national average of 14.2% of communities).

 Fruit trees are being planted by households across large parts of Uganda.
-Overall, 13.5% of rural households across Uganda have planted tropical fruit trees.
+Overall, 13.5% of rural households across Uganda have planted tropical fruit trees, of which 11% report having planted an improved variety of fruit.

 Banana and coffee inter-cropping, a traditional practice that has been researched by CGIAR agronomists over the past 20 years, is very widely practiced (43.3% of the households that grow either coffee or banana).